 Dan is an experienced and skilled advocate with a reputation for consummate professionalism.

 Known as a leading expert on Canadian limitations law, Dan has co-authored The Law of Limitations, a legal textbook published by LexisNexis and cited extensively by the courts; Halsbury's Limitation of Actions (2017 Reissue), also published by LexisNexis; and Under the Limit, a blog reporting on developments in Canadian limitations jurisprudence (which is not quite as dry as it sounds).
-Dan speaks and writes frequently on limitations law and chairs Osgoode’s Essential Guide to Limitation Periods in Ontario professional development programme.
+Dan speaks and writes frequently on limitations law.

 When not in the office, Dan climbs the Niagara Escarpment, rides the Don Valley, and contemplates the next release (about ten years overdue) from Waxing Deep, his record label.

 Evans joined Zacks Law in 2022 after articling at a prominent criminal defence firm in Toronto.
-He practices civil litigation with a focus on professional negligence and business disputes.
+His litigation practice focuses on commercial disputes and professional negligence.

 Evans earned an LLM from Osgoode Hall Law School, and a BA and LLB from the University of Pretoria in South Africa.
 Before moving to Toronto, Evans worked on complex commercial matters at firms in Johannesburg and Pretoria.
 He is fluent in Shona and Zulu, conversant in Afrikaans, and working on his French.
 He is a passionate hiker, paddler, and cocktail maker/drinker.